zulip/zulip/docs/subsystems/sending-messages.md

-might have been subscribed or unsubscribed from streams by other users, and, importantly, we also know that the user didn’t interact with the UI since the message was sent (and thus we can safely assume that the messages has not been marked a read by the user).
+might have been subscribed or unsubscribed from streams by other users, and, importantly, we also know that the user didn’t interact with the UI since the message was sent (and thus we can safely assume that the messages have not been marked as read by the user).
 This is done in the `add_missing_messages` function, which is the core of the soft-deactivation implementation.